The Town of Knightdale is designated as a National Pollutant Discharge Elimination System (NPDES) Phase II Stormwater community.

 NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) - PHASE II

 The Town of Knightdale is a designated National Pollutant Discharge Elimination System (NPDES) Phase II Municipal Storm Sewer System (MS4) Community.

 The NPDES MS4 program was developed by the Environmental Protection Agency (EPA) to limit point source pollution generated from municipalities, tribes, and states that discharge effluent and/or stormwater runoff into waterways.

 The NPDES MS4 permitting program is mandated under the Federal Clean Water Act and delegated to the North Carolina Department of Environmental Quality for implementation and issuance to local municipalities.

 This permit requires the Town of Knightdale to implement a local stormwater management program consisting of six minimum control measures designed to help reduce stormwater pollution.

 NPDES permitting regulations have become more stringent over the years, thus forcing cities to expand stormwater management programs.

 HOW YOU CAN HELP

-There are numerous simple steps property owners can take to help prevent erosion of the local drainage system.
+There are numerous simple steps property owners can take to help prevent pollution within the local drainage system.

 - Avoid dumping yard waste in or near local waterways.
 Not only is this action illegal, but it also is very detrimental to the drainage system.